 “I have written and published research on child abuse and excessive corporal punishment since 2006,” Hickmon says.
 “I eventually realized that although studies were being done and papers being written, the latest advances in our understanding of early trauma were not reaching the public.
-My solution was to create a fast-paced crime thriller that would combine my own experiences as a victim and survivor with true crime headlines and cutting-edge research into the neurobiological basis of PTSD.”
+My solution was to create a fast-paced crime thriller that would combine my own experiences as a victim and survivor with true crime headlines and cutting-edge research into the neurobiological basis of PTSD.”by

 If you’re sick of winter weather, take a trip to Charleston, SC, rated #1 city in the US for three years running by the Condé Nast Traveler Reader’s Choice Awards.
 You won’t even need to leave home.
 Boo Walker’s Lowcountry Punch (Sandy Run Press) evokes Charleston’s gritty side and its charm so vividly the city itself is essential to the cast of characters.

 In Lowcountry Punch, DEA Agent T.A.
 Reddick leaves Miami for Charleston, SC after one of the worst nights of his life.
 He’s hoping a return to his roots will heal a wounded heart and the guilt of killing a friend.
-The sleepy and sultry city of Charleston is filled with echoes of the Old South: genteel playboys, society debutantes, and quiet cobblestone streets.
+The sleepy and sultry city of Charleston is filled with echoes of the Old South: genteel playboys, society debutantes, and quiet cobblestone streets. by

 Stopping to smell the roses has taken a back seat for typical on-the-go students, moms, executives, entrepreneurs and the like.
 In short, societal norms dictate that our days consist of multitasking gymnastics – hardly the setting to foster reflection of any kind.
 John H.T.
 Francis, author of Reflections on Fundamental Matters: Not for the Satisfied Mind challenges his readers to do more than simply taking a break from their fast-paced lives.
 He wants them to think … truly think about what matters and he provides a stimulating starting point for these discussions in his book.

 “Throughout my life, I’ve had a keen interest in asking important questions and looking for answers,” explains John.
 “While I’ve always had a great desire for knowledge, I could hardly ignore the disparity in the evolution of knowledge versus the way our society stands complacent.
-This book sets to bridge this gap and serves as an introduction to discovering new and perhaps different perspectives.”
+This book sets to bridge this gap and serves as an introduction to discovering new and perhaps different perspectives.” by

 Carlisle, PA, – With consummate skill, psychotherapist Alma Bond takes readers on a whirlwind tour of the life and loves of Marilyn Monroe and mid-century Hollywood.
 Marilyn Monroe: On the Couch (Bancroft Press) is a fictionalized biography from a unique and revealing perspective: the couch of a renowned New York psychoanalyst, Dr. Darcy Dale.
 It is a spellbinding, powerful story.